lawndoc/jailshell/README.txt

 bash commands for info on the commands available and to see the rest of the security features implemented with them.

+The full repository in GitHub is not meant to be the environment that jailshell is used.
+Instead, the environment needs to be set up separate from where the files are downloaded.
+There is a script automating most of this process in the setup guide below.

 Instructions to set up and start using this shell are below:

 SETUP GUIDE:
-	1) $ sudo ./setup.sh
+	1) $ sudo ./setup.sh		## (see below for info on script)
 	2) change desired user(s) startup script from /bin/bash to /home/jail/jailshell.py
 		in the file /etc/passwd
-	3) make sure to add correct username and password to jail.shadow by executing newuser.py in the /home/jail directory
+	3) make sure to add the username and password to jail.shadow by executing newuser.py which is now in the /home/jail directory
 	4) add custom commands using the guide at the top of jailshell.py to execute your scripts from jailshell

 The setup script creates a jailed environment /home/jail that is only writeable by root, as well as a directory for logs that will record honeypot access.
-It also moves all configuration files (including the jailshell script) to /home/jail.
+It also moves all necessary files (including the jailshell script) to /home/jail.

 Default Jailshell Commands:
 	- help: Gets a list of available commands and their definitions.